Music implies all genres, jazz, rock, pop, dance, etc.

-- Band of Gypsies – Band of Gypsies – The story is Bill Graham told Hendrix to “cool the theatrics, and just play!”
+- Band Gypsies – Band of Gypsies – Bill Graham told Hendrix to “cool the theatrics, and just play!”
 This was the result.
 Stratocaster nirvana.

 - Revolutions – Steve Winwood – Sure, some filler here.
 But here you get Traffic, Blind Faith, and those tremendous solo records.
 B3 improvisation and Ray Charles vocals.

-- Look of Love (the box set) – Burt Bacharach – Pop music with sophistication, deft lyrics, and a roster of performers that is remarkable.
+- Look of Love (the box set) – Burt Bacharach – Pop music with sophistication, deft lyrics, and a remarkable roster of performers.

 This post was originally published here on Quora.